 Consulting Associates who work one-on-one with their client will have the opportunity to personally influence the strategy of an established start-up.
 They will work as a part of the Oklahoma Funding Accelerator (OFA).
 Since its founding, OFA has worked with entrepreneurs across Oklahoma who need help starting or expanding their business ventures.
 The business consulting experience gives OFA Associates a channel to gain real-world experience.

-Software Business Accelerator and Graphic Design
+Software Business Accelerator Internship

 The Software Business Accelerator program matches a team of software development interns and a graphic designer with an interdisciplinary team and a business project.
 Answering today's business challenges often requires rapid development of user-centric software products, and the SoBA program gives programmers and designers the skills necessary to be on the cutting edge.

-Agile Product Design
+Agile Product Design Internship

 The Agile Product Design Program at the Ronnie K. Irani Center for the Creation of Economic Wealth seeks to apply an IDEO-inspired iterative design approach to generate new consumer products.
 An interdisciplinary team from across majors is assembled to conduct this consumer-driven design process.
 Together, each team is tasked generally to:

 - Identify a consumer problem or pain point with an existing product